08Aristodemus24/project-seraphim/readme.md

 * view_clusters_3d ~
 * ModelResults ! since there might be a shorter version of code for it from the micro-organism-classifier kaggle code
 * plot_all_vars ~
-* to implement pairplot for newly encoded featuress

 # Prebuilt template components for client-side:
 * WE NEED TO IMPLEMENT NOW THESE TEMPLATES FOR OUR MICRO-ORGANISM-CLASSIFIER